JohnboyJovi/study-framework-wiki/Randomization.md

-There are two different levels where randomization can be applied
+There are two different levels where randomization can be applied (see below)

+All randomization is seeded with the participant id, so with the same participant id you will always see the same order.
+Also the study phase index is used, so two exactly identical study phases (following eachother) will have different orders for the same participant.

 # Study Phase

-Here repetitions of all conditions can be specified, so each condition is seen by one participant mutliple times
+Here repetitions of all conditions (of this phase) phase can be specified, so each condition is seen by one participant mutliple times
 * ``Number of repetition`` simlpy specifies how often each condition should be seen.
 * ``Type of Repetition`` is concerned with the ordering of those repetitions:
   * ``SameOrder``: Repeat all conditions in the same order again NumberOfRepetitions times